 Breast milk and normal baby milk contain too much leucine, so they need to be measured and limited as advised by your dietitian.
-A special formula is used to replace the missing breast or baby milk.
+A protein-free baby formula can be given to replace the missing breast or baby milk.
 This contains all the vitamins, minerals and other amino acids your baby needs.

 People with IVA need to follow a modified diet for the rest of their life to reduce their risk of a metabolic crisis.
 As your child gets older, they'll eventually need to learn how to control their diet and stay in contact with a dietitian for advice and monitoring.

-Your child may be prescribed medication to help clear some of the excess isovaleric acid.
+Your child may be prescribed medicine to help clear some of the excess isovaleric acid.
 This will be either:

-Sometimes, both medications are prescribed to be taken together.
-Medication for IVA needs to be taken regularly, as directed by your doctor.
+Sometimes, both medicines are prescribed to be taken together.
+Medicine for IVA needs to be taken regularly, as directed by your doctor.
 Both of these are taken by mouth.

 If your baby develops an infection, such as a high temperature or cold, their risk of having a metabolic crisis increases.
 It's possible to reduce the risk by changing to an emergency diet while they're ill.

 Your dietitian will provide detailed instructions, but the aim is to replace milk and food containing protein with special high-sugar drinks.
-Medication should still be taken as normal.
+Medicine should still be taken as normal.